symfony/symfony-docs/cookbook/security/guard-authentication.rst

 Step 1) Create the Authenticator Class
 --------------------------------------

+Suppose you have an API where your clients will send an ``X-AUTH-TOKEN`` header on each request with their API token.
+Your job is to read this and find the associated user (if any).

 To create a custom authentication system, just create a class an make it implement :class:`Symfony\\Component\\Security\\Guard\\GuardAuthenticatorInterface`.
 Or, extend the simpler :class:`Symfony\\Component\\Security\\Guard\\AbstractGuardAuthenticator`.